 Exeter man charged with sodomy

-Nelson is being held in the Barry County jail on a $50,000, cash-only bond.
-A disposition hearing is scheduled for April 4 at 8:30 a.m. in the courtroom of Judge Robert Foulke.
+Miller is being held in the Barry County jail on a cash-only bond of $30,000.
+He has been arraigned, and a disposition hearing is set for Thursday at 8:30 a.m. in the courtroom of Judge Robert Foulke.